-Tucson Mountains Are One Of The 5 Mountain Ranges Surrounding Tucson AZ
+One Of The 5 Mountain Ranges Surrounding The City

 The Tucson Mountains are not high compared to the Santa Catalina Mountains.
 They rise to only 4,687 feet.

-The Tucson Mountains are the remains of a more than 15-mile-long collapsed volcano.
-For the Geologist that is a volcanic caldera.
+This mountains range is the remains of a more than 15-mile-long collapsed volcano.
+For the Geologists, that is a volcanic caldera.

 The eruption occurred some 70 million years ago.
 And the force was greater then the Mount St. Helens eruption in 1980.

-The rock layers of the Tucson Mountain reveal a pre-historic landscape.
+The rock layers in the mountains reveal a pre-historic landscape.
 It included a large oyster-rich freshwater lake near what today is Wasson Peak.